Overview

 • Medications changed by the liver (Cytochrome P450 2D6 (CYP2D6) substrates) interacts with CINCHONA

 Some medications are changed and broken down by the liver.
-Cinchona might decrease how quickly the liver breaks down some medications.
-Taking cinchona along with some medications that are change by the liver may increase the effects and side effects of your medication.
-Before taking cinchona talk to your healthcare provider if you take any medications that are changed by the liver.
+Cinchona might change how quickly the liver breaks down these medications.
+This could change the effects and side effects of these medications.

 • Medications that can cause an irregular heartbeat (QT interval-prolonging drugs) interacts with CINCHONA